By contributing writer, Nikki

 1 – My husband’s clothes (jeans, basketball shorts to sleep in, a few t-shirts, undies and socks).

 2 – My toiletries (deodorant, Chapstick, brush, hair ties, essential oils, soap, shampoo and conditioner, toothpaste).

-3 – My clothes (my coming home outfit (if you follow me on instagram you will see this soon!), a dark nursing bra (no wire) and a dark nursing tank (I love bravado), and a nursing night gown).
+3 – My clothes (my coming home outfit, a dark nursing bra (no wire) and a dark nursing tank (I love bravado), and a nursing night gown).
 Once I am out of the hospital gown I switch to my own so I feel a little more put together and clean!
 I also make sure it is dark (mine is black) so it doesn’t show any stains!

 4 – My little man’s coming home outfit.
 I think he is going to be a giant, so if he is already too big for my outfit that has footies, I have an open foot option too.
 Either way, we are prepared!